A Good Day at the Thrift Store – Wool Sweaters

 store felted wool sweaters

-This sweater has a turtle neck.
-So cut off the neck piece if it has one.
-This could come in handy for a lot of good things.
+This sweater has a turtleneck, so cut off the neck piece if it has one.
+This could come in handy for many good things.

 store felted wool sweaters